NOTE: This post definitely doesn’t work too well as a transcript, so I hope you watch the video.

 That’s the transformative power of the Heart.
 That’s not all the other chakras.
 It’s just the Heart.
 That part of me, which was in loss of Heart and massively compensating with weaponry, took Heart and became what it really is, and really always was.

 Would you like to learn more about Whole Heart Connection?
-Join me at my upcoming Whole Heart Connection Intro live workshop.
+Join me at an upcoming live workshop.

 To join the discussion, find us on my Perennial Medicine discussion listserv (all are welcome)